Dick Dale: 1960s

-Dale began playing in local country western rockabilly bars where he met Texas Tiny in 1955, who gave him the name "Dick Dale" because he thought it was a good name for a country singer.
+Dale began playing in local country western–rockabilly bars, where in 1955 he met an entertainer who went by Texas Tiny, who gave him the name "Dick Dale" because he thought it was a good name for a country singer.

 Dale employed non-Western scales in his playing.
 He regularly used reverb, which became a trademark of surf guitar.
-Being lefthanded, Dale would become known for his unorthodox method of playing a right-handed guitar upside-down, doing so (like Albert King) without restringing the guitar (while Hendrix, by comparison, would restring his guitar).
+Being left-handed, Dale would become known for his unorthodox method of playing a right-handed guitar upside-down, doing so (like Albert King) without restringing the guitar (while Hendrix, by comparison, would restring his guitar).
 Even after he acquired a proper left-handed guitar, Dale continued to use his reverse stringing.
 He often played by reaching over the fretboard, rather than wrapping his fingers up from underneath.

-He partnered with Leo Fender to test new equipment, later saying "When it can withstand the barrage of punishment from Dick Dale, then it is fit for the human consumption."
-His combination of loud amplifiers and heavy gauge strings led him to be called the "Father of Heavy Metal".
-After Dale blew up several Fender amplifiers, Leo Fender and Freddie Tavares saw Dale play at the Rendezvous Ballroom, Balboa, California and identified the problem arose from him creating a sound louder than the audience screaming.
+He partnered with Leo Fender to test new equipment.
+In interviews Dale noted that Fender had stated, "When it can withstand the barrage of punishment from Dick Dale, then it is fit for the human consumption."
+His combination of loud amplifiers and heavy-gauge strings led him to be called the "Father of Heavy Metal".
+After Dale blew up several Fender amplifiers, Leo Fender and Freddie Tavares saw Dale play at the Rendezvous Ballroom, Balboa, California, and found the problem arose from his creating a sound louder than the audience's screaming.
 The pair visited the James B. Lansing loudspeaker company and asked for a custom 15-inch loudspeaker, which became the JBL D130F model, and was known as the Single Showman Amp.
-Dale's combination of a Fender Stratocaster and Fender Showman Amp allowed him to attain significantly louder volume levels unobtainable by then-conventional equipment.
+Dale's combination of a Fender Stratocaster with a Fender Showman Amp allowed him to attain significantly louder volume levels unobtainable by then-conventional equipment.
+Furthering the development, the Showman Amp later added a second 15-inch JBL D-130 speaker, and it was named the Dual Showman Amp.